francisjervis/venture-capital-research/entrepreneurship.md

 </details>
 ---

-## Financial Disintermediation and Entrepreneurial Learning: Evidence from the Crowdfunding Market
+## Learning from the Crowd: The Feedback Value of Crowdfunding

 ### Summary